-- 34. SATURDAY DETENTION: Detention at school from 8:00a.m.-12:00p.m. that is supervised by a teacher and the expectation of the student being assigned to Saturday Detention is that there are consequences for their actions and that comes with the expectation that they come to detention to do their school work. - 35.
-AFTER SCHOOL ACADEMIC SUPPORT: that is run by a certified teacher to provide academic support to those students' who are referred by the School Building's Student Intervention Team (SIT) for academic interventions.
+- 34. SATURDAY DETENTION: Detention at school from 8:00a.m.-12:00p.m. that is supervised by a teacher and the expectation of the student being assigned to Saturday Detention is that there are consequences for their actions and that comes with the expectation that they come to detention to do their school work. - AFTER SCHOOL ACADEMIC SUPPORT: that is run by a certified teacher to provide academic support to those students' who are referred by the School Building's Student Intervention Team (SIT) for academic interventions.
 Saturday Academic Support recommendation will be approved by the Building Principal.
-This academic support program is an ARPA grant funded program with limited funds and time.